FourierTransformer/lua-complete/README.md

 It currently returns a json blob, but should soon return a nice human readable list.

 # Notes
 This is still really experimental!
 Be careful using this as I'm currently changing how/what it outputs and things that may affect everyday use.
 I would be especially weary of interacting with the server without the client, as I may change the serde format in the future.
 The same general warning goes for using any of the analyze module functions.
+Your best bet is to use the commandline interface or import the client (which could be useful if you're writing a Lua IDE in Lua).